Lawrence police investigate 2 robberies in same building 8 days apart

-LAWRENCE, Kan. — Police are investigating to determine if two crimes are connected.
+LAWRENCE, Kan.
+(WDAF) — Police are investigating to determine if two crimes are connected.

-Witnesses told officers that a man with a run walked into the business and robbed an employee.
+Witnesses told officers that a man with a gun walked into the business and robbed an employee.
 The gunman grabbed the money and took off before officers arrived.

 Investigators are now trying to determine if the armed robbery is connected to a robbery at a business next door that happened last week.
 The two businesses share the building.